Miyake-Diogo/azure-aifoundry-template/README.md

 ## Usage
 1. Clone this repository to your local machine.
 2. Navigate to the cloned directory.
+Feel free to modify the template to suit your need and names that makes sense to you.
 3. Run the following command to compile the Bicep template:

 ```bash